Home > Become a Notary > How to Become a Utah Notary

 Where can I perform notarial acts in Utah?

-You may perform notarial acts while physically anywhere within the geographic borders of the state of Utah.
+Utah notaries are authorized to perform notarial acts while physically located anywhere within the geographic borders of the state of Utah.

 What notarial acts can a Utah notary public perform?